ga4gh/mme-apis/search-api.md

 #### Contact
 * ***Mandatory***
+* The contact information describes how the eventual recipient of the match response can contact the owner of the matched patient record to follow-up on the match.
+It contains two components, both required:
-* A public (no login required) URL for contacting the owner of the patient record to follow up with a match.
-This is required for both match request and match responses.
+  1. A public (no login required) URL for contacting the owner of the patient record to follow up with a match.
 This must be a valid URL (of the form `<scheme>:<address>`), and could take a number of forms:
     * an `HTTP` URL: in this case, the URL could be a contact form which would allow the user to contact the owner of the matched patient.
     * a `mailto` URL: in this case, the URL could be a (potentially-anonymized) email address to contact regarding the patient match.
+  1. The human-readable name of the clinician or organization that the user is contacting with the provided URL.
+A transparent string, limited to 255 characters in utf-8.

 #### Label
 * *Optional*